 Voda launches largest, free trans mental health resource library

-Voda, a UK-based wellness app co-founded by Jaron Soh, supports the LGBTQ+ community through self-guided mental health modules created by licensed therapists.
+Voda, a UK-based wellness app co-founded by Jaron Soh, Kris Jack, and Chris Sheridan, supports the LGBTQ+ community through self-guided mental health modules created by licensed therapists.

 Voda launches largest, free trans mental health resource library